Blotz/CryptoContainer/README.md

 Cryptographic container to hide files in plain sight.

-Ypu can obfuscate the size of the container with auto-generated dummy files.
+You can obfuscate the size of the container with auto-generated dummy files.

 It is possible to hide a container inside another container for extra security.